Agriculture is the largest user of recycled water in Australia with majority of it used for the irrigation of pastures and fodder crops.

 - recycled water is generally cheaper than drinking water reducing farmers operational costs

-Reuse initiatives developed by Hunter Water include two woodlots and the Karuah Effluent Reuse Enterprise (KERE).
+Reuse initiatives developed by Hunter Water include two woodlots, the Karuah Effluent Reuse Enterprise (KERE) and the Clarence Town Irrigation Scheme.

 The two woodlots located at Branxton and Paxton are designed to reduce the amount of treated effluent discharged to nearby creeks.
 At these sites, recycled water is used to irrigate native tree plantations.

 The KERE was designed to minimise discharge from the Karuah Wastewater Treatment Works.
 Treated effluent from the treatment works is stored within a 160ML dam where it is used to irrigate 36 hectares of pasture.
-This pasture is cultivated, cropped and sold as feed for livestock.
+This pasture is cultivated, cropped, ensilage and sold as feed for livestock.